ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

 [Estimation]{.term} techniques are a standard part of engineering curricula but are often neglected in computer science.
 Estimation is no substitute for rigorous, detailed analysis of a problem, but it can help to decide when a rigorous analysis is warranted: If the initial estimate indicates that the solution is unworkable, then further analysis is probably unnecessary.

-Estimation can be formalized by the following three-step process:
+Estimation can be formalised by the following three-step process:

 1. Determine the major parameters that affect the problem.
 2. Derive an equation that relates the parameters to the problem.